 Coin Show Cherrypicking Courtesy

-Always pay attention to where you took a coin from, so that you can be sure to replace it in the proper box or tray if you don't end up buying it.
+Always pay attention to where you took a coin from so that you can be sure to replace it in the proper box or tray if you don't end up buying it.
 Not only is this just common courtesy to the dealer, but you save future customers some aggravation, too.
-There's nothing more disheartening than finding a $40 coin in the $5 pick box, only to learn that it should have been in the $40 box and some previous customer had misplaced it.
-This puts both the dealer and the customer an awkward position!
+There's nothing more disheartening than finding a $10 coin in the $5 pick box, only to learn that it should have been in the $10 box and some previous customer had misplaced it.
+This error puts both the dealer and the customer an awkward position!
 So think about this when you buy from pick boxes.

-Also, if you find a die variety, error coin or other rare coin in a "junk box" do not embarrass yourself and the dealer by pointing out to other people that the dealer doesn't know what he has.
+Also, if you find a die variety, error coin or other rare coins in a "junk box" do not embarrass yourself and the dealer by pointing out to other people that the dealer doesn't know what he has.
 This flaunting of your treasure find is a sure way to alienate yourself from a dealer that can provide valuable information to you in the future.

 Bookworms and Checklists at Coin Shows

 Keep the coins you pull out very separate from your reference material; don't let any coins get near your paper stuff.
-Don't keep your papers in your lap, though, because nothing looks more suspicious to a coin show dealer than a customer who is constantly bringing his hands from the boxes and coin trays down into his lap.
+Don't place your papers on your lap, because this will look suspicious to a coin dealer when you are always bringing your hands from the coin trays down into your lap.
 Keep the papers on the table, but off to one side.

 Handling Coin Show Merchandise